Zenibaa57/Stack-Ops/README.md

 ## Create an instance

-**With all the elements previously created, we will see how to create an RDP server.
-Let's assume that the xrdp package is included in the cloud image that we are going to use.**
+**With all the elements previously created, we will see how to create an RDP server.**

+Let's assume that the **xrdp** package is included in the cloud image that we are going to use:

 1. Use your username and password to log in to your OpenStack tenant
 2. Under the "Project" tab, then "Compute", click on "Instances" then "Launch Instance"